 (C) If a publicly-traded institution is provisionally certified due to a change in ownership under paragraph (c)(2)(ii) of this section, and that institution experiences another change of ownership under paragraph (c)(2)(ii) of this section, an approval of the subsequent change in ownership does not extend the original expiration date for the provisional certification provided that any current controlling shareholder was listed on the change of ownership application for which the original provisional approval was granted.

-(3) Other corporations.
-A change in ownership and control of a corporation that is neither closely-held nor required to be registered with the SEC occurs when—
+(3) Other entities.
+The term “other entities” includes limited liability companies, limited liability partnerships, limited partnerships, and similar types of legal entities.
+A change in ownership and control of an entity that is neither closely-held nor required to be registered with the SEC occurs when—

-(i) A person who has or acquires an ownership interest acquires both control of at least 25 percent of the total outstanding voting stock of the corporation and control of the corporation;
+(i) A person who has or acquires an ownership interest acquires both control of at least 25 percent of the total outstanding voting stock of the corporation and control of the corporation; or

-(ii) A person who holds both ownership or control of at least 25 percent of the total outstanding voting stock of the corporation and control of the corporation, ceases to own or control that proportion of the stock of the corporation, or to control the corporation; or
+(ii) A person who holds both ownership or control of at least 25 percent of the total outstanding voting stock of the corporation and control of the corporation, ceases to own or control that proportion of the stock of the corporation, or to control the corporation.

-(iii) For a membership corporation, a person who is or becomes a member acquires or loses control of 25 percent of the voting interests of the corporation and control of the corporation.

-(4) Partnership or sole proprietorship.
+(4) General partnership or sole proprietorship.
 A change in ownership and control occurs when a person who has or acquires an ownership interest acquires or loses control as described in this section.

-(5) Parent corporation.
-An institution that is a wholly-owned subsidiary changes ownership and control when the parent corporation changes ownership and control as described in this section.
+(5) Wholly-owned subsidiary.
+An entity that is a wholly-owned subsidiary changes ownership and control when its parent entity changes ownership and control as described in this section.

 (6) Nonprofit institution.
 A nonprofit institution changes ownership and control when a change takes place that is described in paragraph (d) of this section.